User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Privacy attitudes toward untraceability

 \begin{quote} Yes {[all apps should allow for deleting messages]}, but there needs to be a way that the information is backed up and encrypted somewhere for police to access if needed (P103) \end{quote}

 \begin{quote} The privacy should be penetrable by law enforcement, but not to the every day user.
 (P24) \end{quote}

-\begin{quote} I think the features I mentioned previously should be available for everyone, but the information could be accessed by the police ONLY if a judge authorizes it.
+\begin{quote} I think the [privacy] features I mentioned previously should be available for everyone, but the information could be accessed by the police ONLY if a judge authorizes it.
 Other way, one as user lose all their privacy because police might observe it, and I think we all need to have our privacy ensured, unless there is a justified reason (with a judge supporting that) (P5) \end{quote}

-This rationale points to a nuanced difference with safety fundamentalists: while we believe that safety fundamentalists mainly worry about the misuse of PETs, optimists are open to sacrifice privacy for the sake of criminal investigations that may or may not necessarily relate to online harms.
+This rationale points to a nuanced difference with safety fundamentalists: while we believe that safety fundamentalists mainly worry about the misuse of PETs, optimists advocate for privacy but are also open to sacrifice it for the sake of criminal investigations that may or may not relate to online harms.
 However, both stances trust that authorities would not abuse mechanisms for traceability.

-\ourparagraph{Privacy is not always necessary} \ Some participants expressed a conditional perspective on privacy, where the privacy features they suggested should \emph{not} be uniformly applied, but rather reserved for specific situations or individuals: \inlinequote{I do not see total untraceability as universally beneficial} (P121).
+\ourparagraph{Privacy is not always necessary} Some participants expressed a conditional perspective on privacy, where the privacy features they suggested should \emph{not} be uniformly applied, but rather reserved for specific situations or individuals: \inlinequote{I do not see total untraceability as universally beneficial} (P121).
 Here, we witness a perspective where different privacy features provide ``better'' or ``worse'' protection, instead of protecting against different types of threats, and a sense that not every person or every situation merits the privilege of privacy, implying that some communications can be more or less worth protecting than others.

 However, some participants appear to struggle with assessing the granularity of privacy features: they seem to assume that \emph{all} communication in one app needs to have the same privacy guarantees, and overlook the possibility of choosing when and for what to use each privacy feature.
-This misconception hints at participants viewing privacy as a monolithic concept---they appear think of privacy as a binary thing, rather than there being different dimensions that can be protected.
+This misconception hints at participants viewing privacy as a monolithic concept---they appear to think of privacy as a binary thing, rather than there being different dimensions that can be protected.

 \begin{quote} No {[anonymous profiles and Face ID should not be available in all apps]}, because not all messaging involves such intensely private subject matter, and so having all the security measures would just feel like an unnecessary bother.
 Also, usually you want to know who you are messaging, so anonymity is irrelevant.
 (P43) \end{quote}